 Mary joined Rebuilding Together Peninsula as a temporary employee in August of 2016.
 Within a couple of months, Mary was offered a the Program & Warehouse Associate position.
 Mary has over 20 years of experience in property management, performing both management and maintenance tasks, most recently serving as a regional property manager.
 She gained extensive knowledge of construction planning and plumbing through work with her family's plumbing company.
 This experience coupled with her years in property management brings a unique combination of skills to the organization.
 She is passionate about helping others and truly believes in helping ensure the warmth, safety, and independence of others.

 Operations & Impact Manager

 Billy is the son of a contractor and is originally from the Seattle area.
 He has worked over a decade in nonprofit organizations and is inspired by the power of individuals to affect positive change in their communities.
-Billy has worked the past 8 years both as a program manager and advocate primarily in organizations serving people with disabilities.
+Prior to joining RTP, Billy worked for eight years both as a program manager and advocate primarily in organizations serving people with disabilities.
 With PROVAIL and with Community Gatepath he worked directly with clients and businesses to grow opportunity in the workplace for people facing low income and developmental challenges.
 In 2010, he was awarded the PROVAIL All-Agency Staff Excellence Award for his work with students with Autism in Washington State.
-Billy recently moved to the Bay Area with his wife and lives on the Peninsula enjoying the easy access of the coast.
+Billy moved to the Bay Area in 2014 with his wife and lives on the Peninsula enjoying the easy access of the coast.
 He holds a dual degree from the University of Washington in Psychology and Philosophy and a Masters degree in Public Administration from the University of Colorado.
 Outside of work, he is a musician, traveler, and enjoys biking around the bay area.
 He enjoys playing a part in the ambitious and life-changing projects that RTP and its volunteers take on.

 (650) 366.6597 ext.
 221